 - This extension requires more moving parts, which can possibly decrease in function over time due to rust or swelling of the wood.

-The Amish Craftsman Butterfly Dining Room Table is the table for celebrations, with two 18” butterfly extensions that store beneath the table top.
+The Amish Vancouver Trestle Table is the table for celebrations, with two 18” butterfly extensions that store beneath the table top.

 Divine Drop Leaf Extensions